Skip to main content

 • Conducting irrigation audits

-• Developing an inventory of agricultural and urban ag lands and update important farmland mapping.
+• Developing an inventory of agricultural and urban ag lands and updating important farmland mapping

-• Supporting new farmer training with partners such as Grow Riverside, Riverside Food System Alliance, and others.
+• Supporting new farmer training with partners such as Grow Riverside, Inland Empire Food Systems Alliance, and others